TheOdinProject/curriculum/ruby_on_rails/advanced_forms_and_activerecord/installing_psql.md

 This section contains a general overview of topics that you will learn in this lesson.

--  What an environment is and how it can impact our application
+-  What an environment is and how it can impact our application.
--  What environment variables are and how to utilize them
+-  What environment variables are and how to utilize them.
--  How to install PostgreSQL and set it up
+-  How to install PostgreSQL and set it up.
--  How to set up a bare Rails application to use a specific database
+-  How to set up a bare Rails application to use a specific database.

 ### Environments and Pipelines